xolox/python-deb-pkg-tools/README.rst

 On the one hand the `deb-pkg-tools` package is based on my experiences with Debian packages and repositories over the past couple of years, however on the other hand `deb-pkg-tools` itself is quite young.
-I'm working on automated tests but coverage is far from 100%.
-In other words, most of the package should work fine but you may find some rough edges here and there; please bear with me as I iron out the kinks :-)
+However all functionality is covered by automated tests; at the time of writing coverage is around 96% (some of the error handling is quite tricky to test if we also want to test the non-error case, which is of course the main focus :-)

 Installation and usage
 ----------------------